America's Job Center of California

 One-Stop resource for the people of California impacted by job loss during the COVID-19 Pandemic.

 If you have lost work or have had your hours reduced we encourage you to apply for Employment Development Department (EDD) Unemployment Insurance (UI).
-In California Governor Newsom has waived the one-week waiting period for benefits.

 - For comprehensive review this FAQ page from EDD